 If there were any incidents that you did not get a chance to record in the Online Accident Reporting System while you were in the field, please do so upon returning to campus.

-In your program debrief with your GSP advisor, you will discuss how things went, celebrate your successes, and determine what we can work on for future years.
+In your program debrief with your Global Learning Advisor, you will discuss how things went, celebrate your successes, and determine what we can work on for future years.
 This will in part be informed by your feedback as an instructor and the feedback collected from students via our post-program survey.
 This ensures that our programs are always evolving for the better.

 At this point you should also return any equipment provided to you from Study Abroad or Risk Management such as a first aid kit, student information package, or any devices borrowed through the International Travel Loaner Device Program.

-Once you feel you are organized we will arrange a meeting with our GSP Operations Specialist who will take all your documentation and put the claim together and clear the cash advance on your behalf.
-When the claim is completed and has been through an internal review we will let you know if you are owing any funds back from your cash advance.
+Once you feel you are organized, we will arrange a meeting with the GSP Operations Specialist who will take all your documentation, put the claim together, and clear the cash advance on your behalf.
+When the claim is completed and has been through an internal review, we will let you know if you are owing any funds back from your cash advance.